 - Project Enterprise Risk Classification

-How to visualise and understand enterprise risk
+How to visualise and understand enterprise risk management

-It's time to shine a light on the inner workings of the black box of enterprise risk and take a new level of control over the millions of dollars being spent on capital projects.
+It's time to shine a light on the inner workings of the black box of enterprise risk management and take a new level of control over the millions of dollars being spent on capital projects.